Guide to Code Enforcement Appeals Hearings

 What is the proper way to communicate with our office?

-While you may contact the examiner with procedural questions, any questions/statements that deal with the substance of the appeal should be raised at a conference or hearing, or made in writing and addressed to all parties.
-Examiner staff screen correspondence and calls prevent prohibited contacts to the examiner from either party.
-In general, emails should be sent to firstname.lastname@example.org and copied to Permitting’s representative.
-(Examiner documents usually list the Permitting representative’s email on the first page.)
+While you may contact the examiner with procedural questions, any questions or statements related to the substance of the matter should be raised at a conference or hearing, or made in writing and addressed to all parties.
+Examiner staff screen correspondence and calls to prevent prohibited contacts to the examiner from either party.
+In general, emails should be sent to email@example.com and copied to DLSP’s representative.

 How does the examiner ensure I have a fair hearing?

-Examiners are independent of Permitting and do not give any deference to Permitting or to any other agency.
+Examiners are independent of DLSP and do not give any deference to DLSP or to any other agency.
 Examiners may not hear appeals where they have financial interests, have pre-judged the issues, or may appear biased by a relationship to a party or property.
-A person with reasonable grounds to believe an Examiner might be influenced by a factor outside the record should promptly bring that concern to the examiner’s attention.
+A person with reasonable grounds to believe an examiner might be influenced by a factor outside the record should promptly bring that concern to the examiner’s attention.

 What rules and laws typically apply?